 Quite naturally the waters around Ærø offer you lots to do.
-How about sea kayaking at Havkajak Center Marstal?
+How about sea kayaking at Marstal Kajakklub?
 Or explore the many other individual or group water sports activities on offer.
 You could opt for a trip to sea in a RIB-boat arranged by Hold Fast – full speed ahead, that’s a promise!

 Looking for a more tranquil sailing experience?
 The harbours of Marstal og Ærøskøbing are among Denmark’s best renowned, and the marina in Søby is well worth a visit too.
 And don’t miss out on the more authentic harbour surroundings of Kleven and Strandbyen.

 Finally consider a unique underwater safari – for more information please call (+45) 20774287

 Ærø was made for cycling!
 The spinning of the wheels against the road surface, the wind in your hair and a feast of impressions for both eyes and ears – you are truly a free agent, when on your bike on Ærø, whether at a leisurely pace or racing along.
 Around each corner awaits yet another unexpectedly beautiful sight.
 The cycle routes 90, 91 and 92 take you through terrain both varied and pleasing for the eye, with plentiful opportunity to turn off the beaten track.
 Detailed cycle maps can be purchased at the tourist offices.

 If you haven’t got a bike or simply forgot to bring it, one is easily hired on Ærø.
 Hire is available from several places on the island, primarily in Marstal, Søby and Ærøskøbing.